Pinellas County Urban League hosts 36th Annual Gala

-ST. PETERSBURG — The Pinellas County Urban League (PCUL) held their 36th annual Equal Opportunity Day Gala Sat., Sept.
-6 at the Hilton St. Petersburg Carillon Park.
-The function served as a fundraiser as well as an opportunity to speak of PCUL’s accomplishments and future goals.
+ST. PETERSBURG — The Pinellas County Urban League (PCUL) held its 36th annual Equal Opportunity Day Gala Saturday, Sept.
+6, at the Hilton St. Petersburg Carillon Park.
+The function served as a fundraiser and an opportunity to speak of PCUL’s accomplishments and future goals.

 The theme of this year’s gala was “Hall of Fame” in honor of former Tampa Bay Buccaneers football player Derrick Brooks, who was recently inducted into the National Football League (NFL) Hall of Fame and who served as the keynote speaker of the evening.

 Early in the evening, guests lounged in the hall of the hotel, enjoying cocktails while writing down bids for items in the silent auction.
 Auctioned items included various paraphernalia autographed by Brooks, hotel stays, tickets for sporting events, gift cards and spa packages.
 According to PCUL President and CEO Watson L. Haynes II, people may continue to bid on items throughout this week.